Contact Van Severen Law Office regarding adequate provocation and your homicide charges: (414) 270-0202

-Adequate provocation is an affirmative defense focused on reducing 1st degree intentional homicide to 2nd degree intentional homicide.
+Adequate provocation is an affirmative defense that reduces 1st degree intentional homicide to 2nd degree intentional homicide.
 Importantly, this affirmative defense only applies to cases originally charged as 1st degree intentional homicide.
 It does not apply to other criminal or homicide cases.

-Adequate provocation is defined by a very simple statute.
+Firstly, a very simple, straightforward statute defines adequate provocation.
 Specifically, Wis.
 Stat. sec.
 939.44 begins by defining “adequate” and “provocation.”

 The statute goes on and states “Adequate provocation is an affirmative defense only to first-degree intentional homicide and mitigates that offense to 2nd-degree intentional homicide.”

 Put the definitions together.
 Is there a provocation and was it adequate?
 If so, this defense applies.
-At the initial consultation with one of the criminal defense attorneys at Meyer Van Severen, S.C. we can begin to figure out whether the defense applies What’s the result for your case?
+At the initial consultation with one of the criminal defense attorneys at Van Severen Law Office we can begin to figure out whether the defense applies What’s the result for your case?
 The charge is reduced from 1st degree intentional homicide (a Class A felony) to 2nd degree intentional homicide (a Class B felony).